andrewmcwattersandco/git-fetch-file/README.md

 **OPTIONS**

 `--commit <commit>`
-: Specify a commit, branch, or tag to track.
-Defaults to `HEAD`.
+: Specify a commit hash or tag to track.
+This creates a "detached" tracking that stays pinned to that exact commit/tag, similar to git's detached HEAD state.

+`-b <branch>`, `--branch <branch>`
+: Track a specific branch.
+This will always fetch the latest commit from that branch tip when pulling (especially useful with `--save` to update the manifest).

 `--glob`
 : Treat `<path>` as a glob pattern.
 Overrides auto-detection.